-Intelligent Life-cycle Automation and Orchestration for Hybrid Cloud Workloads
+Intelligent Lifecycle Automation and Orchestration for Hybrid Cloud Workloads

-The adoption of Cloud and DevOps has brought changes in large enterprises around the traditional management methodology of Infra, Middleware and Applications lifecycle.
-There is a continuous “tension” to achieve the right balance between “security + compliance” vs “agility + flexibility” between Operations and Development teams.
+The adoption of Cloud and DevOps has brought changes in large enterprises around the traditional management methodology of Infra, Middleware, and Applications lifecycle.
+There is a continuous “tension” to achieve the right balance of “security + compliance” vs “agility + flexibility” between Operations and Development teams.
 For large enterprises with multiple business units and global operations and having distributed assets across multiple cloud providers, these issues are more complex.
 While there is no “silver bullet” that can solve all these issues, every enterprise needs a broad framework for achieving the right balance.

 The broad framework is based on the following criteria:

 - IT teams predominantly define the infrastructure components like images, network designs, security policies, compliance guardrails, standard catalogs etc. based on the organization’s policies and requirements.

 - Application teams have the flexibility to order and consume these components and to manage the post-provisioning lifecycle specific to their needs.

 The challenge being faced by larger enterprises using multiple cloud workloads is the lack of a common orchestration portal to enable application teams to have self-service requests and flexible workflows for managing workload configuration and application deployment lifecycle.
 The standard Cloud management portals from the major cloud providers have automated most of their internal provisioning processes, yet don’t provide customers system-specific solutions or do workload placement across various public and private clouds.
 In order to serve the needs of Application groups, a portal is needed with the following key functionalities.

 - The self-service portal is controlled via role-based access.